-The I-20 (for F-1 status) or DS-2019 (for J-1 status) is the document issued by your school or a sponsoring agency.
+The I-20 (for F-1 status) is the document issued by your school or a sponsoring agency.
 It is specific to the institution and program of study you will attend in the US.
 It must be presented to the US Embassy or Consulate abroad to obtain an entry visa and to immigration officials to enter the US in student status.
 Extensions or updates may be made by contacting the Office of the Registrar or your sponsoring agency.
 After your initial entry, a travel signature less than 6 months old is required in order to re-enter the US in student status.
 Signatures may be obtained in the Registrar's office at Marywood.

 I-94 Arrival/Departure Record